Disappearance of Dennis Martin: Aftermath

+The immense size of the search party was blamed as one of the reasons for its failure.
+The participants were said to be too numerous to manage and often too inexperienced.
 The unsuccessful search for Martin led the National Park Service to review and amend its policies on searches for missing people.

 Theories

 Three main theories exist about what happened to Martin.